jajamoks/quick-statement-app/README.md

 Built with NuxtJS so supports server side rendering.

-Built with TailwindCSS so write just 2 lines of CSS.
+Built with TailwindCSS so wrote just 2 lines of CSS.
 Mobile first APP.

 ## Installing